manuelhaussmann/bedl/README.md

 # Bayesian Evidential Deep Learning with PAC Regularization

-This repository will soon contain a pytorch reference implementation to the paper
+This repository contains a pytorch implementation of the paper
 > **Bayesian Evidential Deep Learning with PAC Regularization**
-> ArXiv preprint
+> 3rd Symposium on Advances in Approximate Bayesian Inference
-> *Manuel Haussmann, Sebastian Gerwinn, Melih Kandemir*
+> *Manuel Haussmann, Sebastian Gerwinn, Melih Kandemir* See [here](https://openreview.net/forum?id=QJVfIwtiJN) for the paper.